Did you know you could get paid to take notes in your class?

 It’s that simple.
 When you’re all done with 30 ads you’ll see something like this pop up:

 And that’s it!
-That’s how I make money on Facebook.
+That’s how I consistently make $300 per month on Facebook.

-It takes me about 15 minutes a day and I make $0.33 cents per ad that I rate.
+It takes me about 15 minutes a day and I make $0.33 cents per ad.
 This adds up to $10 a day and I do it nearly every day.
-I like to think that I’m making $40 an hour on my phone which is worth it.
+I like to think that I’m making $40 an hour on my phone.
+Which is totally worth it.

 You can get started by learning more about what an ad rater is and what they do.
 If you decide it’s something you want to try you can sign up with my personal referral link: